SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 We call these objects _heap-allocated_ because they reside in a memory region managed by the VM called the _heap_, that we will explore in later chapters.

 #### Object Formats
 @sec:layout
+@sec:formats

-Pharo objects contain contain _slots_ that store the object's data.
+Pharo objects contain _slots_ that store the object's data.
 Objects come in different kinds, determining the number of slots they contain and how their slot contents is interpreted.
-The following table summarizes the most common type of objects and their variations.
+The following table summarizes the most common types of objects and their variations.

 | Type/Format    | # slots | Slot type       | Slot size    | Variations |
 | -------------- | --------------- | --------------- | --------------- | ---------- |